 Functional Movement Screening (FMS) is an innovative system that is used to evaluate the quality of movement patterns in people of all ages.
 The screening appraises your movements and can precede your training, so you get the most benefit out of your exercise.
 Following these screenings, corrective exercises and treatments may be prescribed to improve movement quality and overcome any deficiencies.
 Functional Movement Screenings are the first step to minimizing your risk of injury by finding and fixing your weakest link.

-Kinesio Tape (KT Tape) can be used on sports injuries, acute and chronic, to help with various conditions, such as carpal tunnel syndrome, lower back strain/pain (subluxation, herniated disc), knee and shoulder conditions, and more.
+Kinesiology Tape can be used on sports injuries, acute and chronic, to help with various conditions, such as carpal tunnel syndrome, lower back strain/pain (subluxation, herniated disc), knee and shoulder conditions, and more.
 The tape is scientifically designed to provide muscular and structural support where it is applied, allowing the strained or injured area to recover.
-Our recovery specialists are trained to customize KT-Taping techniques for individual clients and injuries.
+Our recovery specialists are trained to customize Kinesiology Taping techniques for individual clients and injuries.

 What To Expect

-KT Tape is applied over muscles and joints to reduce pain and inflammation, and support muscles in movement on a constant basis.
+Kinesiology Tape is applied over muscles and joints to reduce pain and inflammation, and support muscles in movement on a constant basis.
 Depending on how it is applied, it also increases blood flow, and can help with swelling and lymphatic drainage.
-KT Tape is non-restrictive and allows for full range of motion.
+Kinesiology Tape is non-restrictive and allows for full range of motion.

 Do I Need This?

-If you have a nagging injury, or a specific muscle that becomes fatigued during exercise, KT Tape could be very beneficial.
-The athletic trainers at Sports Recovery Annex can counsel you on whether KT Tape is required for your condition.
+If you have a nagging injury, or a specific muscle that becomes fatigued during exercise, Kinesiology Tape could be very beneficial.
+The athletic trainers at Sports Recovery Annex can counsel you on whether Kinesiology Tape is required for your condition.

 Stretching is essential to muscle recovery, and our recovery specialists are educated on exactly how to loosen every muscle.
 Whether you are sore from a hard workout or preparing for a competition, a stretching session can be very beneficial.
 Loosening your muscles before exercising can prevent serious injuries, as well as increase your range of motion and muscle tone.
 A stretching session at Sports Recovery Annex can last anywhere from 15 minutes up to an hour, depending on the state and condition of your muscles.